haubie/midiex/BUILDING.md

 mix test
 ```

-## Full CI matrix using `just`
+## Advanced: Replicating the full CI matrix with `just`
-For developers wishing to cross-compile the entire multi-platform matrix (macOS, Linux, Windows, RISC-V) completely locally, the repository provides a automation pipeline orchestrated via `just` and a lightweight container runner (`colima`).
+For developers wishing to cross-compile the entire multi-platform matrix (macOS, Linux, Windows, RISC-V) completely locally, the repository provides an automation pipeline orchestrated via `just` and a lightweight container runner (`colima`).

 ### 1. Additional cross-compilation prerequisites
 If you are running on macOS, install the required toolchains, runtimes and Docker plugins: